RaphaelPoli/Subjective_data_recorder/README.md

 ### installation

--install python 2.7
+##install python 2.7

--create a folder and put .py and .xls in it
+##create a folder and put .py and .xls in it

--install dependencies (all modules after "import" keyword at the start of the .py code (pyexcell, odf, wx)
+##install dependencies (all modules after "import" keyword at the start of the .py code
+(pyexcel, odf, wx)

+With ubuntu:
+pyexcel
+sudo apt-get install python-pip sudo pip install pyexcel sudo pip install pyexcel-ods sudo pip install pyexcel-xls

+odf
+sudo apt-get install python-odf python-odf-doc python-odf-tools

+wx
+sudo apt-get install python-wxgtk3.0

--type in a console from the created folder>python Dream_Recorder_v1.py
+##type in a console from the created folder>python Dream_Recorder_v1.py

 the software should start and an interface should appear